Productivity plan 2024/2025

 This includes:

-• Ongoing service review programme which includes several fundamental restructuring reviews, process redesign (aligned to digital transformation and automation), productivity outputs (such as time spent on proactive work) and a review of overtime and agency costs
+- Ongoing service review programme which includes several fundamental restructuring reviews, process redesign (aligned to digital transformation and automation), productivity outputs (such as time spent on proactive work) and a review of overtime and agency costs

-• Delivery of financial efficiencies from the investment in technology via our digital transformation strategy programme
+- Delivery of financial efficiencies from the investment in technology via our digital transformation strategy programme

-• Consideration of asset rationalisation potential or alternative uses of assets
+- Consideration of asset rationalisation potential or alternative uses of assets

-• Review of fees and charges and income generating opportunities (linked to a refresh of the Commercialisation Strategy, which is in progress)
+- Review of fees and charges and income generating opportunities (linked to a refresh of the commercialisation strategy, which is in progress)

-• Review of procurement and contracting arrangements, the use of frameworks and delivery of best value (savings and cost avoidance)
+- Review of procurement and contracting arrangements, the use of frameworks and delivery of best value (savings and cost avoidance)

-• Review of service delivery models
+- Review of service delivery models

-• Consideration of services which could be scaled back or ceased
+- Consideration of services which could be scaled back or ceased

-• A line-by-line review of all of our budgets and medium-term financial strategy (MTFS) assumptions.
+- A line-by-line review of all of our budgets and medium-term financial strategy (MTFS) assumptions.

-We also acknowledge the ongoing need to improve data management and will be focussed on finalising the development of specialist capacity as a central resource for data management, to build an enhanced performance and data insight service.
+We also acknowledge the ongoing need to improve data management and will be focused on finalising the development of specialist capacity as a central resource for data management, to build an enhanced performance and data insight service.

 4. Intended measurement of the plan